ooples/pine_script_docs/source/index.rst

    Where_can_I_get_more_information

 ..
-TODO: Need pages about Pine Editor (Open, New, Save, Add To Chart)
+TODO: Need pages about Pine Script™ Editor (Open, New, Save, Add To Chart)
 ..
 TODO: Delete gotcha - operation could not be reverted
 ..
-TODO: Notes about Pine souce code versioning.
+TODO: Notes about Pine Script™ souce code versioning.
 How to revert to any previous version
 ..
-TODO: Pine publishing gotcha https://jira.xtools.tv/browse/JV-193
+TODO: Pine Script™ publishing gotcha https://jira.xtools.tv/browse/JV-193

 ..
    usrman TOC